Henry

 any adequate understanding of this language has to encompass the so-

-cial and community relations outside of school life that give it meaning
+community relations outside of school life

 and dignity.